 Coalition for Food Systems Transformation Through Agroecology (Agroecology Coalition)

 The purpose of the coalition is to accelerate the transformation of food systems through agroecology, guided by the 13 principles of agroecology defined by the High Level Panel of Experts (HLPE) of the Committee on World Food Security (CFS) that are aligned with the 10 Elements of Agroecology adopted by the 197 Food and Agriculture Organization of the United Nations (FAO) Members in December 2019.
+In June 2024, the Coalition launched its Strategic Directions for 2024-2030 available in English, French and Spanish.

 Thematic Areas: Agroecology, Equitable Livelihoods